curbe454/pwn.college/intro_to_cybersecurity/reverse_engineering/challenges.md

 I have a sense of foreboding.
 Let me see will I use `numpy` or `Pillow` then.

-I come up a good way to write writeup, that's to write a C language version of the asm code.
+I come up a good way to write writeup, to write a C language version of the asm code.
 ```c
 #include <stdio.h>
 #include <unistd.h>